 Having a strong social life in older age slows down the brain's ageing process.
 It makes us happier, less lonely and more fulfilled.

-Watch Yen talk about how much she loves being involved in her community in the Add Life to Your Years - Creating Community with Yen video on our Boroondara YouTube channel-external site.
+Watch Yen talk about how much she loves being involved in her community in the Add Life to Your Years - Creating Community with Yen video on our Boroondara YouTube channel.

 There are lots of ways to improve your social life.
 Volunteering, joining a club like Probus or Rotary, and being involved in a community garden or your local men's shed, are all ways of meeting people and connecting with your community.
 The City of Boroondara has over 40 social clubs and groups with a focus on active ageing.